 Chile is a country of extremes.
 It measures 4300 kilometers from Peru to the Strait of Magellan and averages 177 kilometers from east to west.
 The country is entirely closed off from its neighbors by the Andes Mountains.
 The Atacama Desert is the driest desert in the world and Nevada Ojos del Salado is the world’s highest volcano.

 When it comes to open, wide, and overwhelming landscapes, here are 5 of my favorite slow-travel destinations.

 Why would you drive 250 kilometers to see a monastery?
 It was one of those moments of looking at our roadmap after having read a mere paragraph in a guidebook and this voice inside my head saying,

-“Why would you want to go to Brasília?
+“Why would you want to visit Brasília?
 It is an ugly city that lacks a soul,” is the most common remark I have heard from Brazilians about their capital.
-Despite these discouraging words I decided to visit the city and judge for myself.
+Despite these discouraging words I decided to visit the city for its modern architecture by Oscar Neimeyer and judge for myself.